 In addition, you might want to reset default passwords, change names or locations of files, and so on.
 The following tables list the default administration values.

-Note: For the zip bundle of GlassFish Server 4.0, the default administrator login is admin, with no password, which means that no login is required.
-For Oracle GlassFish Server, you are prompted to provide a password for the admin user when you start the domain for the first time.
+Note: For the zip bundle of GlassFish Server 5.0, the default administrator login is admin, with no password, which means that no login is required.

-Default Administration Values
+Table 1-1 Default Administration Values